The Laplace Transform of the Second Moment in the Gauss Circle Problem: Analytic behavior of

 \section{Analytic behavior of $W_2(s)$}

 Recall from Proposition~\ref{prop:DsSS_decomposition} that $W_2(s)$ is defined by

 In this section, we will study the meromorphic properties of $W_2(s)$.
 As described in section~\S\ref{ssec:D2_Z2_mero}, the discrete spectrum of $Z_2(s,0)$ has infinitely many poles on the line $\Re s = - \frac{1}{2}$.
-Thus we restrict our analysis of $W_2(s)$ to the half-plane $\Re s > -\frac{5}{2}$.
+We will also see that there are poles in the continuous spectrum coming from zeros of the zeta function potentially near this line.
+Thus we focus our analysis of $W_2(s)$ to the half-plane $\Re s > -\frac{5}{2}$.

 Our analysis follows the decomposition of $W_2(s)$ into diagonal, non-spectral, discrete, and continuous parts.
 When these observations are combined, we conclude the following theorem.

 \begin{theorem} The function $W_2(s)$ is meromorphic in $\mathbb{C}$ and analytic in the right half-plane $\Re s > 0$.
 The rightmost pole of $W_2(s)$ occurs at $s=0$, with residue $2\pi^2$, coming from the non-spectral part.
 The function $W_2(s)$ is otherwise analytic in $\Re s > -\frac{5}{2}$, with the exception of a pole at $s=-\frac{3}{2}$ with residue